Back to Stories

 by Joseph T. O'Connor

-In Park County, just over the northern border of Yellowstone National Park near Gardiner, Montana, the latest saga in a decades-long dogfight over proposed hardrock mines at the park’s doorstep involves a rare occurrence: a nonprofit conservation organization wants to buy mineral rights from a mining company in an attempt to protect the land, waterways and wildlife adjacent to the park.
+In Park County, just over the northern border of Yellowstone National Park near Gardiner, Montana, the latest saga in a decades-long dogfight over proposed hardrock mines at the park’s doorstep involves a rare occurrence: a nonprofit conservation group wants to buy mineral rights from a mining company in an attempt to protect the land, waterways and wildlife adjacent to the park.

 Bozeman-based conservation nonprofit Greater Yellowstone Coalition announced in mid-May it had signed an agreement to secure the mineral rights, leases and mining plans from Washington State-based Crevice Mining Group, which has proposed a gold mining operation on more than 1,300 acres of Crevice Mountain, just north of the park border and the Yellowstone River.